-Strategic Aim Objectives

-n Diversity and inclusion in CYP and Put in place systems, procedures and resources that ensure involvement and engagement opportunities

-C family involvement and that are inclusive, safe, enjoyable and meaningful for CYP and families involved (based on the Lundy

-1 engagement: To embed a culture of Model)

-u inclusive and diverse involvement Offer a range of inclusive opportunities for CYP and families to become partners, to influence the

-S and engagement in all HRC-PCH planning and delivery of HRC-PCH theme projects and strategic decisions

-i i activities.
-Launch the PPIE Development Methodologies and EDI Programme (DeMEDI)

-V Create novel methodologies to direct the inclusion of hard to reach and seldom heard groups, through

-е workshops and capacity building

-0 Enhance established collaborations and outreach with underserved groups and regions Washing a strong bigs to part and use into the property of the prope

-р Work in partnerships to gather, maintain and use intelligence of CYP and family involvement networks (i.e., Conserting Alliance, A

-р (i.e., GenerationR Alliance, NHS Youth Forum, Charitable and Voluntary sector, etc) to increase reach

-O and support researchers.

-ů

-n

-ï

-t

-i

-е

-S
+Strategic Aim Objectives n Diversity and inclusion in CYP and Put in place systems, procedures and resources that ensure involvement and engagement opportunities C family involvement and that are inclusive, safe, enjoyable and meaningful for CYP and families involved (based on the Lundy engagement: To embed a culture of Model) u inclusive and diverse involvement Offer a range of inclusive opportunities for CYP and families to become partners, to influence the S and engagement in all HRC-PCH planning and delivery of HRC-PCH theme projects and strategic decisions i activities.
+Launch the PPIE Development Methodologies and EDI Programme (DeMEDI) V o The PPIE Development, Methodologies and Equality, Diversity and Inclusion (DeMEDI) е programme aims to create methodologies and frameworks to support meaningful PPIE in theme 0 projects, direct the inclusion of seldom heard groups, develop robust online systems to р monitoring PPIE and EDI, and support CYP to self-reflect on their medtech development р involvement.
+The programme will ensure that such tools and frameworks are transferable and 0 disseminated across the HRC themes, measuring impact on the HRC, on PPIE contributors, on r the projects we develop and on the researchers we support. τ Create novel methodologies to direct the inclusion of hard to reach and seldom heard groups, through u workshops and capacity building n : Enhance established collaborations and outreach with underserved groups and regions Work in particular to particular and use intelligence of CVP and formity in the language of the control of the Work in partnerships to gather, maintain and use intelligence of CYP and family involvement networks (i.e. Conserving P. Alliance, All IC Youth Forum Charitable and Yellington, and the instrument of the control (i.e., GenerationR Alliance, NHS Youth Forum, Charitable and Voluntary sector, etc) to increase reach and support researchers. е S

 C Strategic Aim Objectives а Capacity, learning and leadership: Training programmes are made available for all staff in relation to active and meaningful involvement р To enhance skills and confidence in and engagement of CYP and families, and they are actively involved in the design, delivery and а HRC-PCH staff, researchers, evaluation of these programmes.
-C partners, CYP and families in Develop an education package for public and private sector partners to direct meaningful CYP and i meaningful involvement and family involvement. t engagement.
+C partners, CYP and families in Develop an education package for public and private sector partners to direct meaningful CYP and i i meaningful involvement and family involvement. t engagement.
 Share knowledge and develop resources on involving and engaging diverse populations У Implement an induction and learning programme for CYP and families. a n d